When my dad died, I knew something had changed forever.

 “I just did what I had to do.
 I tried to stay out of his way when he was drunk.”

-Healing isn’t about going back and blaming parents for whatever their shortcomings were.
-Blame will likely leave you stuck, paralyzed in bitterness, anger or even fear and you risk being imprisoned by the past.
+There’s a lot of blame that’s more than available in these tragic situations.
+But staying in blame will likely leave you stuck, paralyzed in bitterness and perhaps even fear.
+And ultimately you risk being imprisoned by the past.
 It can cause you to walk around with a huge chip on your shoulder, thinking the world owes you for the crummy childhood you had.

 Healing is first about acknowledgment.